 Figure 25 shows the normalized CMDS field without the dual polarization fields while Figure 26 shows the result with the dual-polarization fields included.
-(The concentric rings near the maximum radar range are produced by a test pulse and should be ignored.)
+(There is a test pulse close to the maximum range of the data, so the concentric rings should be ignored.)

 The two fields are similar, indicating that the information contained in the various CMDS fields is complementary.
-The advantages of including the dual polarization fields are that (a) the dual polarization fields are an independent measure of clutter likelihood, and therefore improve the confidence of the result and (b) because the dual polarization statistics are applied in range only, rather than across adjacent azimuths, the smearing in azimuth evident in Figure 25 is somewhat reduced.
+The advantages of including the dual polarization fields are that (a) that the dual polarization fields are an independent measure of clutter likelihood, and therefore improve the confidence of the result and (b) because the dual polarization statistics are applied in range only, rather than across adjacent azimuths, the smearing in azimuth evident in Figure 25 is somewhat reduced.